jgildred/fluff/README.md

 TO DO:

-- alert API and basic alert cases like initializing
+- alert API with basic alert cases like initializing
 - manage email templates
 - manage error pages
 - move session timeout to be user specific